NeodymiumFerBore/wiki-pages/docs/Linux/smb3.md

 === "client min/max protocol"

-  - `client min protocol`: This setting controls the minimum protocol version that the client will attempt to use.
+    - `client min protocol`: minimum protocol version that the client will attempt to use.
-  - `client max protocol`: The value of the parameter (a string) is the highest protocol level that will be supported by the client.
+    - `client max protocol`: highest protocol version that will be supported by the client.

 === "SMB2"